austinb847/food_products_rails/README.md

 * _Step 1: Clone this repository https://github.com/austinb847/food_products_rails_
 * _Step 2: Cd to new directory_
 * _Step 3: Run Bundle install_
+* _Step 4: Run rake db:setup to add database and seeded data_
 * _Step 4: Run rails s_
 * _Step 5: Navigate to localhost:3000_

+## Admin functionality:

+* To see admin functionality make sure to first run rake db:setup and then sign in as admin@admin.com with password admin

 ## Specifications
 | Behavior     	| Input                                     	| Output                                                                                                 	|